Protest Deadline

 If you did not request an Informal Conference, then the ARB will send you a hearing notice for your Formal Hearing.

+*Please note that FBCAD receives thousands of protests each year.
 A response may take as little as a few days or weeks or as much as a few months.
+We will work diligently to contact you as soon as possible.

 All Formal Hearings are conducted on-site in the Appraisal Review Board building located at 2801 B. F. Terry Blvd in Rosenberg, Texas.